JENNIFERL4209/github-tutorial/README.md

 ## Git vs. GitHub
 Git: keeps "snapshots" of your codes
 **Does not require Github**
-Github: stores code in the cloud
+Github: stores code in the cloud, which is known as [Github](www.github.com)
 **Requires Git**

 ---